TheCu1t/Flashloans/README.md

 ## Project Structure

-- **contracts/FlashLoan.sol**: Contains the Solidity contract for the flash loan, including functions for initiating a flash loan, executing loan logic, and repaying the loan.
+- **FlashLoan.sol**: Contains the Solidity contract for the flash loan, including functions for initiating a flash loan, executing loan logic, and repaying the loan.

-- **migrations/1_deploy_contracts.js**: Used for deploying the `FlashLoan` contract to the blockchain.
+- **1_deploy_contracts.js**: Used for deploying the `FlashLoan` contract to the blockchain.
 It exports a function that utilizes Truffle's migration system.

-- **test/flashLoanTest.js**: Contains test cases for the `FlashLoan` contract, ensuring that all functions work as intended using a testing framework like Mocha or Chai.
+- **flashLoanTest.js**: Contains test cases for the `FlashLoan` contract, ensuring that all functions work as intended using a testing framework like Mocha or Chai.

 - **truffle-config.js**: Configuration file for Truffle, specifying network settings, compiler version, and other necessary configurations for deploying and testing the smart contracts.